purescript-contrib/purescript-argonaut-core/README.md

 exports.anotherObject = {foo: 1, bar: [2,2]};
 ```

-Then we can match on them in PureScript using `foldJson`:
+Then we can match on them in PureScript using `caseJson`:

 ```purescript
 foreign import anotherNumber :: Json